Navy medic shoots 2, is shot and killed at Fort Detrick in Maryland: Authorities

-FREDERICK, Md. -- A Navy medic shot and critically wounded two people at a Maryland business park Tuesday, then fled to a nearby Army base where he was shot and killed, police and U.S. Navy officials said.
+FREDERICK, Md. -- A Navy medic shot and wounded two U.S. sailors at a military facility Tuesday, then fled to a nearby Army base where security forces shot and killed him, police and Navy officials said.

+Authorities said they had yet to determine what drove 38-year-old Fantahun Girma Woldesenbet to open fire at the office park in Frederick, Maryland.

+"We're still trying to sort through stacks of paper ... to figure out exactly what the motive would be," said Frederick Police Lt.
+Andrew Alcorn.

-The man entered a business at the Riverside Tech Park, causing people inside to flee, but it was unclear if the shooting took place inside or outside, Frederick Police Chief Jason Lando said.
+Woldesenbet shot two people with a rifle inside a Navy facility at the Riverside Tech Park on Tuesday morning, causing people inside to flee, said Frederick Police Chief Jason Lando.

-After the shooting, the medic drove about 10 minutes to Fort Detrick, where he was shot by base personnel, Lando said at a news conference.
-The U.S. Navy released an initial statement saying there was an "active shooter incident" at Fort Detrick "involving U.S. sailors" and that the shooter, a Navy medic assigned to the base, was killed.
-Fort Detrick officials later confirmed that the man who was killed on base was the same person who shot the two people at the business park.
+Woldesenbet, a Navy medic assigned to Fort Detrick who lived in town, then drove to the base, where gate guards who had been given advance notice told him to pull over for a search, said Brig.
+Gen. Michael J. Talley.
+But Woldesenbet immediately sped off, making it about a half-mile into the installation before he was stopped at a parking lot by the base's police force.
+When he pulled out a weapon, the police shot and kill him, Talley said.

-The two people who were shot at the business park were critically wounded and flown to a hospital, Lando said.
+The two sailors, who Talley said were assigned to Fort Detrick, were airlifted to a hospital.
+One of the victims was in critical condition and the other is expected to be released from the hospital Wednesday, Lando said.

-Fort Detrick spokeswoman Lanessa Hill said the gunman drove through a gate at an entrance to the base before base personnel confronted him on a road.

-"It wasn't that long before he came through the gate.
-Not even a quarter of a mile," Hill said.
-She said Frederick police had given them advance notice, "so we knew that we was out there."
+"(I) don't know his mental status at the time, and we're certainly going to find all that out," he said.

+The brigadier general said the facility where the shooting took place was not under his command.
+He declined to identify the facility more specifically or describe the work that was done there.

-Fort Detrick is a U.S. Army base in Frederick that is home to the military's flagship biological defense laboratory and several federal civilian biodefense labs.
+Fort Detrick is home to the military's flagship biological defense laboratory and several federal civilian biodefense labs.
+About 10,000 military personnel and civilians work on the base, which encompasses about 1,300 acres (526 hectares) in the city of Frederick.

+The base is a huge economic driver in the region, drawing scientists, military personnel and their families.
+Frederick Mayor Michael O'Connor noted that various defense contractors are located near Fort Detrick and that it wouldn't be unusual for a member of the military to be off base and working with a private firm that does business with the U.S. government.

+"When these incidents happen in other places, you're always grateful that it's not your community," O'Connor added.
+"But you always know, perhaps in the back of your mind, that that's just luck - that there isn't any reason why it couldn't happen here.
+And today it did."

 Lando called the shootings "very tragic."

-This story has been edited to correct that base personnel, not police, shot suspect. ___

-Associated Press writer Michael Kunzelman in College Park, Maryland, contributed to this report.
+Associated Press writers Michael Kunzelman in College Park, Maryland; Ben Finley in Norfolk, Virginia; and Jonathan Drew in Durham, North Carolina, contributed to this report.

 Navy medic shoots 2, is shot and killed at Fort Detrick in Maryland: Authorities

-Note: This story has been edited to correct that base personnel, not police, shot the suspect and to correct a word in the base spokeswoman's quote to "after," not "before." ___